 A relational process, not a mechanical one

-- Build trust: through personalized exchanges, useful content, regular presence.
+- Build trust: through personalized exchanges, useful content, consistent presence.

 - Understand the stakes: what are their current challenges?
 Where are they in their thinking?

-- Propose a tailored response: case study, demonstration, calculated ROI…
+- Propose a tailored response: a case study, a demo, a calculated ROI.

 Marketing levers to facilitate the decision

-Guiding a prospect also involves well-designed marketing touchpoints, with the goal of converting them into a client:
+Guiding a prospect also involves well-designed marketing touchpoints, each one moving them closer to a decision:

-Every touchpoint should reinforce your offering’s credibility and reduce the perceived risk for the prospect.
+Every touchpoint should reinforce credibility and reduce the perceived risk of moving forward.

 Prospecting: how to reach the right prospects